allenmackley/ForeUp-StockWatcher/README.md

 1. `cd` to the project folder and run bundle update to install gems.
 2. run `rails s` to start the Rails WEBrick server.
 3. navigate to `localhost:3000`
+4. Try it out by entering GOOG for Google stock and ABAA for Altaba Inc stock.
+If you try YHOO for Yahoo, the API returns missing data, and so an error is triggered and the stock isn't added.
+This is because Yahoo is now owned by Altaba and the stock symbol for YHOO is no longer valid, so we prevent adding it.
 # Thought Process...
 ### There are several ways that the API can be accessed:
 #### Way #1: